Lauder Town Hall: History

 The first municipal in the town was a tolbooth which was designed in the Scottish medieval style and dated back at least to the mid-16th century.
 In 1598, it was attacked by an angry mob drawn from the Homes and Cranstoun families, led by Lord Home: they entered the tolbooth, retrieved and executed a prisoner, William Lawther, who was being held for the murder of one of their kinsmen, John Cranstoun, and then burnt the building to the ground.
 The building was burnt to the ground again and was subsequently repaired in 1606.
-A man and five women were held in the tolbooth, tied for witchcraft in the courtroom and then executed in October 1649 during the Great Scottish witch hunt.
+A man and five women were held in the tolbooth, tried for witchcraft in the courtroom and then executed in October 1649 during the Great Scottish witch hunt.

 By the late 1720s, the old tolbooth was dilapidated and the local laird, Charles Maitland, 6th Earl of Lauderdale, whose seat was at Thirlestane Castle, contributed £100 towards the rebuilding of the structure: it was rebuilt in stone with a harled finish and the works were completed in 1735.
 The design involved a long flight of steps leading up to a doorway with a Gibbs surround on the first floor.
 Above the doorway, there was a pair of blind oculi, with voussoirs at the cardinal points, and the whole structure was surmounted by a gable which was broken by a clock tower with a pyramid-shaped roof and weather vane.
 Internally, the principal rooms were two barrel vaulted prison cells on the ground floor as well one smaller, windowless cell known as the "black hole" underneath the staircase; there was a single large assembly hall, which was used both as a court room and as the burgh council chamber, on the first floor.